- Global Information

 - Alzheimer’s disease is the most common cause of dementia.
 Other causes include vascular disease, dementia with Lewy bodies and fronto-temporal dementia.

-- There are currently estimated to be more than 36 million people worldwide living with dementia.
-The number of people affected is set to rise to over 115 million by 2050.
+- There are currently estimated to be over 46 million people worldwide living with dementia.
+The number of people affected is set to rise to over 131 million by 2050.

-- There is one new case of dementia worldwide every four seconds.
+- There is one new case of dementia worldwide every three seconds.

-- The worldwide costs of dementia exceeded 1% of global GDP in 2010, at US$604 billion.
+- The worldwide costs of dementia are estimated at US$818 billion.
 As a result, if dementia care were a country, it would be the world’s 18th largest economy.
-If it were a company, it would be the world’s largest by annual revenue exceeding Wal-Mart (US$414 billion) and Exxon Mobil (US$311 billion).
+If it were a company, it would be the world’s largest by annual revenue exceeding Apple (US $742 billion) and Google (US $368 billion).

 Dementia is often hidden away, not spoken about, or ignored at a time when the person living with dementia and their family carers are most in need of support within their families, friendship groups and communities.